-Right-click it and hit Uninstall device.
-Make sure to tick Delete the driver software for this device first.
+Right-click each entry and hit Uninstall device.
+Make sure to tick Delete the driver software for this device first if it appears.

 Click Action → Scan for hardware changes.
 At this point, you should be able to type again.
 Double check in Zadig that the keyboard device(s) are using the

 HidUsb driver.
 If so, you're all done, and your board should be functional again!
-Otherwise, repeat the process until Zadig reports the correct driver.
+Otherwise, repeat this process until Zadig reports the correct driver.

 ?> A full reboot of your computer may sometimes be necessary at this point, to get Windows to pick up the new driver.